-Another important component of the USY Israel Pilgrimage trip is educational experiences.
+Another important component of the USY Summer Experience is educational experiences.
 Like USY's approach to tefillah, we also try to make learning a fun and interactive experience for teens.

-In addition to traveling through Israel and/or parts of Europe, participants will have several opportunities to touch, breathe in, and learn the history of each city and sight they visit.
+In addition to traveling through Israel, participants will have several opportunities to touch, breathe in, and learn the history of each city and sight they visit.
 These visits will encompass Jewish and secular history, as well as an understanding of Jewish traditions and values both in the modern world and ancient times.